shabegom/buttons/README.md

 #### Requirements
 - `name` must be the first argument in the button
-- the Templates plugin needs to be enabled and a Template folder specified
+- the Templates or Templater plugin needs to be enabled and a Template folder specified
 - the template you want to insert must be in the specified Template folder

 \`\`\`button